 - 60 percent rating: $1,319.65 per month

 - 100 percent rating: $3,621.95 per month

-Your Options if You Apply for a 100 Percent VA Disability Rating but Do Not Get It
+Your Options if You Apply for a 100% VA Disability Rating but Do Not Get It

-If you feel you deserve 100 percent VA disability but receive a lower rating, you have the right to appeal VA’s decision.
+If you feel you deserve 100% VA disability but receive a lower rating, you have the right to appeal VA’s decision.
 Keep in mind that when you submit an appeal, VA re-reviews your entire application, which means a chance also exists that it could lower your rating rather than raise it.
-A VA disability lawyer can review the rating given to you by VA and let you know the risks and potential benefits of appealing.
+A VA disability advocate can review the rating given to you by VA and let you know the risks and potential benefits of appealing.

 VA offers three decision review options to revisit your initial claim, including a Supplemental Claim, High-Level Review, and Board Appeal.
 This review process is time-sensitive, and it’s recommended that you file your request within one year from the date of your decision letter.